How to Configure Nginx Rate Limit and Whitelist

 limit_req_zone $http_x_forwarded_for zone=global-zone:10m rate=10r/s;

-The line of code provided sets a request rate limit using the limit_req_zone
+This line sets a request rate limit using the limit_req_zone directive in the nginx configuration file.

-you may have a list of IP addresses.
-By default, without parsing, this directive might handle it incorrectly and take only the first or last value, which might be easily spoofed.
+Additionally, if you have multiple proxies before reaching nginx, $http_x_forwarded_for may contain a list of IP addresses.
+By default, without parsing, this directive might handle it incorrectly and take only the first or last value, which could be easily spoofed.

 Define Rate Limit by API Key